 Dr. Howell holds a Ph.D. in Health Sciences from Trident University, a Master of Science in Sport and Health Science from American Military University, a Bachelor of Science in Sport and Health Science from American Military University, a Mechanical Engineering degree from Forsyth Technical College, and received medical training from BMU School of Medicine.

-At Tier 1 Health and Wellness, Dr. Howell provides 1-hour consultations for nutrition, physical training, select men’s health topics, and harm reduction for current and previous anabolic steroids users.
+At Tier 1 Health and Wellness, Dr. Howell provides 1-hour consultations for genetics, nutrition, physical training, select men’s health topics, and harm reduction for current and previous anabolic steroids users.
 He also compiles research on Endocrine Disrupting Chemicals (EDCs) to measure their impact on men and women’s health.
 The areas of primary focus are the mechanisms for androgen resistance and transgenerational effects on sex hormone production and metabolism along with competitive inhibition of AR, ER, and other sex hormone receptors.
 The aim of the research is to bridge the gap between the literature evidence, current practitioner guidelines, and patients who are adversely affected by EDCs exposure.
 Dr. Howell implements and plans research at Tier 1 Health and Wellness alongside Dr. Nichols with a common goal of creating awareness of the massive public health problem of EDCs exposure among physicians and the public to enable men and women to be treated effectively when Consensus Guidelines have failed.

 To schedule a consultation with Dr. Howell, fill out an inquiry form at https://tier1hw.com/contact/.

 Dr. Howell’s most recent thesis and current primary research can be accessed by clicking on the image below.